What is the 'Dybbuk Box' and why are people so scared of it?

 How did a Dybbuk get in the box and why?
 Why would someone sell something like this on ebay back in a time when it wasn’t cool to sell ‘haunted objects’ on ebay?
 Why does the box always seem to magically reappear when there is a media opportunity?
 How do you know it is the ‘REAL’ box?
 There are replica boxes all over the place and I am sure there is no Dybbuk in there.
 The real question I actually have is this …..
 Do these guys genuinely believe this box is causing them all this misfortune?
 Did they make it all up or do they truely believe the box is ruining their lives.
 Skeptic Chris French spoke out and said if people are purposely looking for items with a reputation for causing harm, their mind is automatically going to think that anything bad that happens can be attributed to the box.
 Have to say I agree here.

 That is about all I know on the Dybbuk Box.
 What I can tell you is a personal experience I had recently on a paranormal investigation that led me to research into the folklore of the Dybbuk.
-I was at a location where a lot of Jewish were living post World War 2.
+I was at a location where a lot of Jewish immigrants were living post World War 2.
 It was a very quiet evening and we were having difficulty capturing any sort of evidence.
-We felt like they were there, but either didn’t know how to or didn’t want to communicate.
+We felt like they were there, but either didn’t know how to or didn’t want to communicate with us.
 Some of the information that came through led us to believe that perhaps we were picking up on some Jewish energies.
 A quick google search and we came across the word Dybbuk.
 As soon as we mentioned this word, the equipment would go crazy and we would get responses.
 (The mobile phone was off and in another area at this point before you jump the gun with assumptions you smart people – I would think the same btw).
 Anyway that is my little link to the Dybbuk and what led me to start researching the folklore behind the Dybbuk.

 So I want to know …..
 Do you think the Dybbuk box is truely haunted?